How Home Purchase Loans Work

 Historically Low Rates Have Recently Started Rising

 It’s normal for interest rates to rise and fall over time.
 Right now, they are near the bottom of historically low levels.
 This is largely the result of market forces that have kept inflation and other critical factors in check for an extended period.
-However, in early 2021, inflation made a sudden return.
+However, inflation recently made a sudden return.
 As a result, many economists believe interest rates are soon due for an inevitable rise.
 Guidance from the U.S. Federal Reserve indicates this could happen imminently.
 So, from a borrowing perspective, now is an excellent time to get a home loan.

 Average 30-year fixed rate over time

 |Annual percentage rate||The total annual cost of a mortgage (interest rate plus fees and expenses)|

 |Appraisal||A professional assessment of a property's market value|